What is the Sun Storage Rebate Program?

 No, this rebate is only available to customers who don’t already have operating battery storage systems.

-My Incentive Reservation Form was approved, but the info I put on it has changed.
+My Incentive Reservation Form was approved, but the information that I put on it has changed.
 What should I do?

 You will have to contact us and verify that your system equipment is still eligible.
 New system information must be provided on the Incentive Claim Form.
-If new system equipment is not eligible, the customer will lose their reservation spot and be unable to claim a rebate.
+If new system equipment is not eligible, then you may lose your reservation spot and be unable to claim a rebate.

-Do I need to have a contractor chosen to submit an Incentive Reservation Form?
+Do I need to have a contractor before I submit an Incentive Reservation Form?

 Yes, the contractor who will be installing your battery storage system must be identified and included in your Incentive Reservation Form.